 That’s looking much more like a vegan product to me.

-There is a slight concern about “other natural flavors,” but in a product like this, I’m not too worried about it.
+There is a slight concern about “other natural flavors,” which technically could contain dairy.
+However, in a product like this, I’m not too worried about it.

-The Red Vines Made Simple are almost certainly vegan-friendly, but all other types of Red Vines are not due to artificial coloring.
+The Red Vines Made Simple are almost certainly vegan-friendly.